rickhagwal/Coronavirus-Spread-Across-Globe/README.md

 # Coronavirus-Spread-Across-Globe
 Coronavirus Spread Across Globe.
-Data taken from 2019-01-22 onwards till now.

 Data Scraping from web sources such as- Twitter, news channel websites such as- CNN, NBC, CNBC etc. and used dataset from John Hopkins University related to coronavirus cases worldwide.
-And did data cleaning and data manipulation.
+And did data cleaning and data manipulation suing technologies such as - Python, Pandas, Numpy, Scikit-learn, Google Cloud Platform, Twitter API, Google Colab, GPU, Data Visualization tools such as- Matplotlib, Tableau

 Joined the three datasets collectively and displayed results on Tableau platform.